mrw0505/Age-of-Heroes-Total-War/README.md

 # Age of Heroes: Total War
 A Rome Total War Remastered Overhaul Mod based on the A Song of Ice and Fire (ASOIAF) Universe.
 The mod will maximize the features available in Rome Remastered and take creative liberty to create a gameplay experience flush with challenging emergent events in accordance to the ASOIAF lore.
 Pick your house and find glory!

+This mod's goal is to create a more dynamic, challenging, and full-body experience.
+The original Rome Total war features many static factions and often turns into an all-out-attack sprint through the map.
+By introducing emergent factions and events, this mod will force the player to not only attack in all directions, but defend from all directions.

 ## Table of Contents
 - **[Map](#map)**
 - **[Factions](#factions)**